Tanxugueiras: 2022: "Terra" and Benidorm Fest

 Tanxugeiras progressed to the final of Benidorm Fest 2022, winning both the televote and demoscopic vote, coming in second place overall in the semi-final behind Chanel Terrero's song "SloMo".
 In the final, they came in third place behind Chanel and Rigoberta Bandini.
 In addition, they collaborated with Rayden on the song "Averno", which will feature on their upcoming album.

 Following the competition, Tanxugueiras entered the Spanish charts for the first time.
 "Terra" peaked at number seven on the Spanish Singles Chart and "Averno" entered at number eighty-one.
 In addition, their 2019 album Contrapunto entered the Spanish Albums Chart at number fifty-two.

-In 29 July 2022, Tanxugueiras released their third studio album titled Diluvio, which includes the singles "Midas", "Figa", "Terra", "Averno" and "Pano Corado".
+On 29 July 2022, Tanxugueiras released their third studio album titled Diluvio, which includes the singles "Midas", "Figa", "Terra", "Averno" and "Pano Corado".
 The album debuted at number four on the Spanish Albums Chart, marking their second entry on the chart and first top 10.